dusty-nv/jetson-inference/docs/building-repo-2.md

 ----------------------------------------------------------------------
 ```

-Next, we'll use the `imageNet` object to perform image recognition.
+Next, we'll use the `imageNet` object to perform image recognition in Python or C++.

 ##
 <p align="right">Next | <b><a href="imagenet-console-2.md">Classifying Images with ImageNet</a></b>